ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ##### Boundary Check

-For fixed-size tasks, the batch boundaries are defined by opaque batch IDs.
+For fixed_size tasks, the batch boundaries are defined by opaque batch IDs.
 Thus the Aggregator needs to check that the query is associated with a known batch
 ID: